NeriRos/NeriRos/README.md

 - 10 units of computer science - Ort Hashomron

 ## 🚀 Continuous Learning
-I'm always seeking new and creative solutions to improve processes and drive growth.
-Currently, I am expanding my knowledge about:
+I'm always seeking new and creative solutions to improve processes and drive growth. \

-- MicroServices
-- Kubernetes
-- RabbitMQ

 As an avid reader, I go through about 60 books a year and have developed most of my skills by myself. / My passion for technology drives me, and I have a keen interest in SaaS development.